jake-kirkman/vscode-ext-apex-notebook/README.md

 ## Features

-Allows the creation of an "Apex Notebook" which enables the execution of Anonymous Apex and SOQL queries within the UI of VSCode's Notebook framework
+Allows the creation of an "Apex Notebook" which enables the execution of Anonymous Apex and SOQL queries within the UI of VSCode's Notebook framework.
+To get started, use the `Create: New Apex Notebook` in the command prompt.

 ![Demo](media/demo.gif)